History of self-driving cars: 2010s

 In April 2016, Volvo announced plans to deploy 100 XC90 self-driving cars to test them in everyday driving conditions in China in 2017.
 Also in April 2016, the carmaker announced plans to begin a trial in London in 2017 with 100 Volvo XC90 plug-in hybrids fitted with Drive Me technology.
-The XC90s will be leased to everyday users, and the self-driving cars will log each and every journey, passing on that data to Thatcham Research, which will conduct a thorough analysis to examine how the car behaves in everyday situations as well as understanding how other road users and the car's occupants respond to autonomous driving decisions made by the car.
+The XC90s will be leased to everyday users, and the self-driving cars will log every journey, passing on that data to Thatcham Research, which will conduct a thorough analysis to examine how the car behaves in everyday situations as well as understand how other road users and the car's occupants respond to autonomous driving decisions made by the car.

-The first known fatal accident involving a vehicle being driven by itself took place in Williston, Florida on 7 May 2016 while a Tesla Model S electric car was engaged in Autopilot mode.
+The first known fatal accident involving a vehicle being driven by itself took place in Williston, Florida, on 7 May 2016, while a Tesla Model S electric car was engaged in Autopilot mode.
 The driver was killed in a crash with a large 18-wheel tractor-trailer.
-On 28 June 2016 the National Highway Traffic Safety Administration (NHTSA) opened a formal investigation into the accident working with the Florida Highway Patrol.
+On 28 June 2016, the National Highway Traffic Safety Administration (NHTSA) opened a formal investigation into the accident, working with the Florida Highway Patrol.
 According to the NHTSA, preliminary reports indicate the crash occurred when the tractor-trailer made a left turn in front of the Tesla at an intersection on a non-controlled access highway, and the car failed to apply the brakes.
 The car continued to travel after passing under the truck's trailer.
 The NHTSA's preliminary evaluation was opened to examine the design and performance of any automated driving systems in use at the time of the crash, which involves a population of an estimated 25,000 Model S cars.

 In August 2016, Singapore launched the first self-driving taxi service (as a pilot), provided by an autonomous vehicle startup company called nuTonomy.

-In September 2016, National Highway Traffic Safety Administration (NHTSA) adopted the SAE classification standard, and the SAE classification became widely accepted.
+In September 2016, the National Highway Traffic Safety Administration (NHTSA) adopted the SAE classification standard, and the SAE classification became widely accepted.